General Beach Information:

 The license process is easy and cheap.

-- You can do it in the car on the way to your fishing spot or buy it at Wal-Mart.
-A copy of South Carolinas fishing rules and regulations can be found at most of the fishing tackle stores in our area or on the SCDNR website.
+- You can do it in the car on the way to your fishing spot or buy it at Walmart.
+Find a copy of South Carolina’s fishing rules and regulations at most of the fishing tackle stores in our area or on the SCDNR website.

 - A minimum fine for not having a SC Saltwater Fishing License is $160 and each fisherman could be required to post a cash bond or go to jail.
 The maximum fine is more than $1,000.
-Saltwater fishing areas includes the beaches, all saltwater lagoons including those found in Palmetto Dunes and Sea Pines, public boat landings, and public and private docks and piers.
+Saltwater fishing areas include the beaches, all saltwater lagoons, including those found in Palmetto Dunes and Sea Pines, public boat landings, and public and private docks and piers.

-- The SCDNR strives to notify all fishermen that a SC Saltwater Fishing License is needed when fishing in saltwater.
+- The SCDNR strives to notify all fishermen need a SC Saltwater Fishing License when fishing in saltwater.

 First Aid Tips